verdivictor/SimpleRAT/README.md

 Usage:
 1. Compile the server and client programs to an .exe
 2. Run server.exe on the server and run the client as administrator.
 This will create the folder C:/Windows/Panther/setup.exe and will place the important files inside.
-Now you can run client.exe as a regular user, and it will connect to the server, and you can have achieved remote access, congratulations :^).
+Now you can run client.exe as a regular user, and it will connect to the server, and you have achieved remote access, congratulations :^).
 3. Have fun!

 Features: